-b.
-Judge Prost's Dissenting-in-part Opinion
+II.
+B. Judge Prost's Opinion Dissenting in Part

-Judge Prost also issued a separate dissenting-in-part opinion.
-He also said that he "would affirm the grant of summary judgment [on the injunction issue] for all three [Apple] patents," saying, "I agree with the district court that Apple's evidence fails to raise a genuine issue as to whether the allegedly infringing features are drivers of consumer demand for Motorola's products.
-As a result, Apple cannot show that Motorola's infringement has caused it irreparable harm."
+Judge Sharon Prost also issued a separate opinion dissenting in part.29 She also said that she "would affirm the grant of summary judgment [on the injunction issue] for all three [Apple] patents,"30 saying, "I agree with the district court that Apple's evidence fails to raise a genuine issue as to whether the allegedly infringing features are drivers of consumer demand for Motorola's products.
+As a result, Apple cannot show that Motorola's infringement has caused it irreparable harm."31

-This appears to us to conflate the "drivers of consumer demand" issue with the "irreparable harm" issue, though the two are conceptually distinct.
-The former typically arises in connection with the issue whether the "entire market value rule" applies, which strikes us as unrelated to the "irreparable harm" issue.
+Judge Prost's statement seems to conflate the "drivers of consumer demand" issue with the "irreparable harm" issue, though the two are conceptually distinct.
+The former typically arises in connection with the issue whether the "entire market value rule"32 applies, which strikes us as unrelated to the "irreparable harm" issue.

-He also disagrees with "the majority's suggestion that an alleged infringer's refusal to negotiate a license justifies the issuance of an injunction after a finding of infringement," saying that "an alleged infringer is fully entitled to challenge the validity of a FRAND-committed patent before agreeing to pay a license on that patent, and so should not necessarily be punished for less than eager negotiations."
-He further said that "if a trial court believes that an infringer previously engaged in bad faith negotiations, it is entitled to increase the damages to account for any harm to the patentee as a result of that behavior."
-He said that "none of these considerations alters the fact that monetary damages are likely adequate to compensate for a FRAND patentee's injuries.
-I see no reason, therefore, why a party's pre-litigation conduct in license negotiations should affect the availability of injunctive relief."
-He also said, "I agree with the district court that under the facts here, Motorola cannot show either irreparable harm or inadequacy of damages.
-I would therefore affirm the district court's denial of Motorola's claim for injunctive relief for the '898 patent."
+Judge Prost also disagreed with "the majority's suggestion that an alleged infringer's refusal to negotiate a license justifies the issuance of an injunction,"33 saying that "an alleged infringer is fully entitled to challenge the validity of a FRAND-committed patent before agreeing to pay a license on that patent, and so should not necessarily be punished for less than eager negotiations."34 Moreover, "if a trial court believes that an infringer previously engaged in bad faith negotiations, it is entitled to increase the damages to account for any harm to the patentee as a result of that behavior."35 She said that "none of these considerations alters the fact that monetary damages are likely adequate to compensate for a FRAND patentee's injuries.
+I see no reason, therefore, why a party's pre-litigation conduct in license negotiations should affect the availability of injunctive relief."36 In conclusion, Judge Prost, "agree[ing] with the district court that under the facts here, Motorola cannot show either irreparable harm or inadequacy of damages... would therefore [have] affirm[ed] the district court's denial of Motorola's claim for injunctive relief for the '898 patent."37